 In fact, one of the conditions of employment is that Sandra get licensed and be willing to substitute as needed at an SNF across the river, in a neighboring state from the facility at which she regularly works.
 She has no hesitation agreeing to this stipulation, as the other facility is only a 15-minute drive from her home.

 Sandra is assigned to a small subacute facility in her home state for orientation and her first few months of employment.
 She quickly establishes a strong working relationship with Lori, her supervising physical therapist (PT).
-Lori is ...
+Lori is a wonderful ...